Tuition increases 2015-16

 Students in this category who are either PhD candidates, in Post-Graduate Medical Education, are not subject to the out-of-province supplements, but will be subject to increases at the same rate as Quebec students.

 International Undergraduate Students: Since 2012-13,international undergraduate students newly admitted and enrolled in degree programs in Engineering* (Bachelor of Engineering, Bachelor of Engineering (Bioresource Engineering), Bachelor of Software Engineering), Management* (Bachelor of Commerce), Science* (Bachelor of Science), and Law* (BCL/LLB, MBA/LLB) are guaranteed a tuition rate for the duration of their program as long as there is no break in enrolment or transfer of degree program.
 Newly admitted Visiting or Special Students in these disciplines are charged the same tuition rates as students in degree programs, but are not guaranteed tuition rates and are subject to tuition increases in subsequent years.

-We expect tuition increases in these disciplines to be approximately 5%.
+Tuition increases in these disciplines have been established at approximately 5%.

 Increases are based, in part, on comparisons with other universities of similar size, mission, and reputation to McGill.
 Updated tuition fee information is normally communicated via this web page each spring.

 The University is committed to allocating 30% of the net revenue derived from tuition increases to student aid, which is true of the increases outlined here.
 McGill awarded more than $10 million in scholarships, bursaries and other forms of financial assistance to international students in 2013/14 (see International Student Funding for more information).